 How often can I donate?

-How long will it take for me to become an approved donor?”
+How long does it take for you to approve sperm donors?

-Why do I have to inform you of my height, weight, ethnicity, and occupation?
+Why do you ask about my height, weight, ethnicity, and occupation?